Starting a childcare centre

 Childcare staff who work with babies must have completed a specialised training to do so.

-In addition, at a day-care centre or BSO at least one adult must have a valid first aid certificate.
+In addition, at a day-care centre or out-of-school care service (buitenschoolse opvang, BSO) at least 1 adult must have a valid first aid certificate.
 This does not have to be a pedagogical staff member.

 Professional childcarer – child ratio (BKR)

 A minimum number of employees is required to be present per group of babies or toddlers in a childcare centre.
-This is called the professional childcarer – child ratio (BKR).
+This is called the professional childcarer – child ratio (beroepskracht-kindratio, BKR).
 The children’s ages determine how many professional childcarers have to be present.

 You can calculate the BKR with the BKR calculation tool (in Dutch).
-For example, a group of 2 babies and 4 toddlers requires at least 2 pedagogical employees.
+For example, a group of 2 babies and 4 toddlers between 1 and 4 years of age requires at least 2 pedagogical employees.
+From 1 July 2026, trainees may be included in this calculation, provided they account for no more than half of the total.
+In this example, this would mean 1 childcare worker and 1 trainee.

 Four-eyes principle